Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-The existing roadway features, crash data, and public input were studied in detail following the first Public Information Meeting.
+The existing roadway features, crash data, and public input were studied in detail following the first Public Involvement Meeting.
 Several key deficiencies were identified that contributed to the higher than average crash rate and crash severity for similar rural state trunk highways, and correlate to areas of concern raised by public comments.

 - Insufficient sight distance at several hills and intersections

 - Lack of turn lanes as most intersections